Local-first privacy workflow

 Yes.
 Each entity type has its own toggle so you can redact only the categories relevant to the current workflow.

-It is a free operational helper for daily privacy hygiene.
+Yes.
+It is a free operational helper for daily privacy hygiene and sensitive data redaction.
 It supports compliance-oriented workflows, but it does not replace legal review or formal policy controls.

 Does the page work offline?